repository-preservation/lcmap-spark/docs/configuration.rst

 lcmap-spark uses client mode only: The driver program (SparkContext) will always run on the local client machine.

-**This shouldn't be confused with Spark's local and cluster modes, which determine where the Spark Workers run.**
+**This shouldn't be confused with Spark's local and cluster modes, which determine where the Spark Workers execute.**

 SSL Based Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~